theupshift/chrdev/posts/2020-02-05-Lazy-loading-images-in-2020.md

 ## `DOMContentLoaded` and `onscroll`

 ### DOMContentLoaded
-When the DOM finishes to load, we do a first run of lazy loading applied to all elements present on the page, found by the CSS Selector `[lazy]`.
+When the DOM finishes loading, we do a first run of lazy loading applied to all elements present on the page, found by the CSS Selector `[lazy]`.

 This loads images that are in view right away, as if nothing happened.

-The other images, lower in the page etc., are only loaded when the user actually scrolls to them.
+The other images, lower in the page etc, are only loaded when the user scrolls to them.

 ### onscroll